Santa Clarita fire: Firefighters gain control of 230-acre blaze in Angeles National Forest

-The fire was reported Monday afternoon in the area of Bouquet Canyon Road and Spunky Canyon Road, which is east of the reservoir between Lancaster and Santa Clarita.
+The fire was reported Monday afternoon in the area of Bouquet Canyon and Spunky Canyon roads, which is east of the reservoir between Lancaster and Santa Clarita.

 Preliminary reports indicated at least 10 structures were being threatened by the flames.
 County firefighters moved into structure protection mode.